krishnamanchikalapudi/examples.ipynb/LLM/README.md

 ## What is Ollama?
 A tool that facilitates running LLM locally on personal devices, providing the ability to load and interact with AI models such as Llama 3.2.

 ## What is Small Language Models (SLMs)?
 SLMs are more efficient, requiring less computational power and tailored for specific tasks.

+## What is Natural Language Processing (NLP)?
+A field of artificial intelligence that focuses on the interaction between computers and humans using natural language.
+It enables machines to understand, interpret, and generate human language.

 ## What is Vector Databases?